 - The house in which Mark Twain wrote such famous works as Tom Sawyer and Huckleberry Finn

-And Powder Ridge is still close-by.
-It’s a half-hour drive from Hartford, heading south.
+Powder Ridge is still close-by, as it’s a half-hour drive from Hartford, heading south.

 There are plenty of options!